Recent grants are displayed below and can be sorted by funding area. Grant lists are updated quarterly.

 When to Apply

 The Skillman Foundation reviews grant requests throughout the year.
 Grant approvals take place at Foundation board meetings in March, June, September, and December.
-Generally, it takes 2-3 months from inquiry to approval.
+Generally, the process takes 2-3 months from inquiry to approval.

 How to Apply

-Grant application begins with a Stage I Application.
+Grant application begins with a pre-application.
 This is reviewed by Foundation staff.
 Where appropriate, staff will request the grant seeker submit a more lengthy application for further consideration.

 You can start the online application, save it, and return later to continue working on it.
-You will receive an email confirmation that we have received your Grant Inquiry and will generally hear back from us in 15 days.
+You will receive an email confirmation that we have received your pre-application and will generally hear back from us in 15 days.

 Grant reports are required for each grant and help the Foundation measure the impact of its grantmaking, aimed at improving the lives of Detroit children.
 A schedule of reporting can be found in the grant agreement letter as well as within the online grant portal.